 Mexico City has the feel, culture, bustle, and possibility of New York City and, like NYC, it is also made up of distinct neighborhoods.
-Those neighborhoods are a big part of why we love Mexico City so here’s our New Yorkers’ take on the best of the boroughs.
+Those neighborhoods are a big part of why we love Mexico City so here’s our New Yorkers’ take on the neighborhoods of Mexico City.

 The Roma neighborhood of Mexico City

 The Roma neighborhood is most like New York’s East Village or Brooklyn before it got all fancy.
 Roma’s got grit, but it’s attractive grit with energy and an open mind.
 The shady sidewalks have cracks and the occasional spilled garbage can and they’re generally filled with hipsters in DIY fashion, big guys walking tiny dogs, people carrying yoga mats, you get the picture.

 Gay pride flags are increasingly common in Roma and we once walked past a skate shop here that was staffed by slouchy teenage guys playing with a real live lion cub in the middle of the shop.
 True story.

 Roma is also home to our beloved Non Solo Panino café and restaurant located on tranquil Plaza Luis Cabrera.
 We love it for laid back people watching, a real slice of the neighborhood, and generally affordable bistro-style eats even though they raised their wine-by-the-glass price from 25 pesos to 40 pesos (about US$3.00) since the last time we were there.

 Best bed: The brand new Hotel Brick does the best job we’ve seen lately of melding hip (the hotel’s bar, lounge and restaurants have become instant hits with Roma locals who help create a vibrant scene most nights) and full-service.
 Like the neighborhood it’s in, this hotel manages to be buttoned-up and bohemian at the same time.